 Welcome to my new website.
 When I started writing about my daughter Meredith in 2000, I never dreamed I’d end up writing a book or speaking to groups all over Texas.
 This website gives me a place to update my life with Meredith on a weekly basis.
 I hope my words continue to show the heart and advocacy behind that little girl you met on the beach all those years ago in my first column.
+Stories not published in the Statesman will be here in a section called Updates.
+Hope to hear from all of you.

 Sarah Barnes and her husband, Jim Hemphill, had big plans.
 He was a rocker with an eye on law school.
 She was a rising journalist.
 They traveled, laughed, loved, made plans, and married.
 But when their daughter, Meredith, was seven months old, they received a devastating diagnosis about her brain, and happily-ever-after became differently-ever-after from that point on.
 Although they faced many obstacles, their determined daughter helped them find hope and humor in the face of unthinkable challenge.